ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 related trickery.
 Applications are now being built in Javascript.
 This trend will only continue.
 Why?
 Because the interfaces are fucking fast.
 Things happen on the user's computer and can be persisted back to the server later.
-Hell, Sproutcore even abstracted HTTP persistance competely out of the framework.
+Hell, Sproutcore even abstracted HTTP persistence completely out of the framework.
 There is a clear separation of concerns.
 The platform processes data and serves up JSON.
-Then end progrems actually do all the "work" by presenting UI's and all that good stuff.
+Then end programs actually do all the "work" by presenting UI's and all that good stuff.
 And now you've built the first consumer for your platform.
-With Sputcore you even build the entire application without even contecting it to a server.
-At that point, you're able to treat persistance as an implementation detail which drastically changes the way you think.
+With Sproutcore you even build the entire application without even conntecting it to a server.
+At that point, you're able to treat persistence as an implementation detail which drastically changes the way you think.

 ## HTTP Backed Services